Moving to Mexico in 5 Steps

 You need residency to open a bank account, get a driver’s license, get certain private health insurance policies, work in Mexico, and for many other activities.

-For temporary residency, you need a monthly income starting at USD $3,500 and up to $4,600 USD or USD $58k-74k in savings for the past 12 months.
+For temporary residency, you need a monthly income starting at USD $4300 USD and up to OR USD $75k USD in savings for the past 12 months.
 There is a disparity because the amount varies depending on which Mexican consulate you apply to.

-For permanent residency, you need a monthly income starting at USD $5,800 and up to $7,800 USD or savings/investments for the past 12 months starting at $231,000 and up to $300k.
+For permanent residency, you need a monthly income of about $7,800 USD or savings/investments for the past 12 months starting at $273,000 and up to $300k.
 Again, the requirements depend on which consulate you apply to.

 We give you the most up-to-date income requirements by Mexican Consulate.
 If you’re on the cusp of qualifying, I urge you to get your residency sooner rather than later because the income requirements tend to increase yearly.

 And because things are changing so quickly in Mexican immigration procedures (almost daily, it seems), it’s never been more vital for you to apply for residency sooner rather than later.
-Just because you qualify for Mexican residency this year doesn’t mean you’ll qualify this year or the following.
+Just because you qualify for Mexican residency this year doesn’t mean you’ll qualify this year or the following, especially with possible changes coming to residency income requirements.

 Our advice: apply sooner rather than later.
-You are not required to live in Mexico to remain a resident.
-So, even if you have plans to move to Mexico years in the future, I’d recommend securing your residency visa first.
+You are NOT required to live in Mexico to remain a resident.
+So, even if you are moving to Mexico years in the future, I’d recommend securing your residency visa first.

 Get The List of Income Requirements for Residency in Mexico By City Here